roger-that-dev/heartbeat/README.md

 When the `HeartbeatFlow` runs one second later, it consumes the existing `HeartState` and creates a new `HeartState`.
 The new `HeartState` also has a scheduled activity to start the `HeatbeatFlow` in one second.

-In the way, calling the `StartHeartbeatFlow` creates an endless chain of `HeartbeatFlow`s one second apart.
+In this way, calling the `StartHeartbeatFlow` creates an endless chain of `HeartbeatFlow`s one second apart.

 # Pre-requisites: